Published on The James Hutton Institute (https://www.hutton.ac.uk)

 Robin is a plant ecologist at the Institute focussing on the management and functioning of biodiversity in a range of Scottish ecosystems.
-He currently leads a deliverable, Biodiversity and Ecosystem Function, as part of the Scottish Government funded research programme on Natural Assets.
+He currently leads one of the five Scottish Government funded research themes in the Strategic Research Programme, Theme D “Natural Resources [2]” as well as a project in the Biodiversity Topic “Identifying the causes of biodiversity change with specific references to the Intergovernmental Science-policy Platform on Biodiversity and Ecosystem Services drivers [3]”.

-Robin is the institute’s representative on the North East Scotland Biodiversity Partnership [4] and chairs its Management Group.
+Robin is the institute’s representative on the North-East Scotland Biodiversity Partnership [7]and chairs its Management Group.

 His current research covers the following areas: